 Anila Flowers: Bringing the artisan to botanical design.

 What do you want people to feel when they see your work?

 I can tell you what I want when I design.
 As you’ve probably noticed, the light tones I use are very soft—at home, I hardly have any direct light, everything is indirect.
 What I try to achieve is to induce relaxation, a moment of contemplation.
 I want people to pause, to feel the pace slow down.
 For me, what I create is relaxing, introspective, meditative.
-It’s like slowing down time, making it more deliberate.
-I seek to create a moment of peace, not an intense burst of excitement.
+It’s like slowing down time.
+I want to create a moment of peace, not an intense burst of excitement.
 When I work, I don’t use artificial light; I prefer natural light—it’s what relaxes me.
 That’s why, when I take photos, I always use only natural light, which is indirect, warm, yellow... and simply beautiful.

+Anila Flowers: Bringing the artisan to botanical design.